Hunhan921/Duke-Statistic-with-R/Foundations for inference - Sampling distributions.md

 <div id="exercise">
 **Exercise**: How many elements are there in `sample_means50`?
 Describe the sampling distribution, and be sure to specifically note its center.
 Make sure to include a plot of the distribution in your answer.
+To check for the number of elements, nrow() can be used.
 </div>
 ```{r sampling-dist}